Nyerguds/MobiusMapEditor/README.md

 * Changed the editor name in the title to "Mobius Map Editor".
 * Red Alert maps are now specifically detected on the presence of the "[MapPack]" section.
 If this is not present, and there is no .bin file, it loads as TD map without map templates.
 * Sole Survivor maps now don't support owned objects (infantry, units, structures) by default, though this can be re-enabled using the "NoOwnedObjectsInSole" setting in "CnCTDRAMapEditor.exe.config".
+* Restricted Red Alert trigger and teamtype names to the same lengths as Tiberian Dawn; 4 for triggers, 8 for Teamtypes.
+* Pressing [Enter] in Waypoints mode will now jump to the selected waypoint.
+* Fixed a bug in the overlap detection system that made it always give "<unknown>" for the overlapped cell on Terrain objects.
+* Split mods up into ModsToLoadTD, ModsToLoadRA and ModsToLoadSS.
+* The Civilian buildings V12 and V13 (haystacks) are now also available in TD Winter theater.
+* The trigger "Any: Cap=Win,Des=Lose" is now also seen as flag to autodetect classic single play scenarios.
+* Like the game, the editor will now fall back to Temperate graphics when not finding the Winter graphics for the Haystack buildings/overlays.
+* Fixed triggers being selectable on unbuilt buildings.

 ### Possible future features